Veganism is not a sacrifice, it is a joy. – Gary L Francione

 Prepare Yourself for Sunshine and Irie Vibes At ItalFresh

-The dastardly duo behind the Carribean street Ital-Fresh are making waves in the vegan community.
+The dastardly duo behind the Caribbean street Ital-Fresh are making waves in the vegan community.
 From their rasta bowl to their famous wings n ting, people from all over the country are travelling for their unique vegan Caribbean food.
-Catch them at Liverpool’s only street food market, Baltic Market, based in the old Cains Brewery Thursday-Sunday.
-More here.
+Catch them popping up at different events around the city.

 Stock Your Cupboards

 Pop in to The Purple Carrot, on Smithdown Road, a whole food vegan haven that’ll have you like a kid in a sweet shop.
 From vegenaise to tofurky, there’s a whole host of deliciousness that awaits that will have you finding any excuse to open your cupboards when there are guests at your house to show off.
 Don’t act like you don’t do it.
 Matta’s on Bold Street is also full of all sorts of wonderful produce.
-Fancy some money off?
-You can save 10% when paying in local Liverpool pounds.
-Download here.
+Fancy some money off at Purple Carrot?
+You can save 10% when using your Independent Liverpool card.